 Judge Ward served on the Board of Governors of the Fifth Circuit Bar Association from 1987 to 1991 and from 1996 to 1999.
 Judge Ward is also a Life Fellow of the Texas Bar Foundation, a long-time Fellow of the American College of Trial Lawyers (1986-1999 and Oct.
 2011-present), where he also served as a Judicial Fellow during his years on the bench (1999-Oct.
 2011), and an Advocate of the American Board of Trial Advocates (1990-present).
 In 2013, Judge Ward was inducted into the International Academy of Trial Layers.

 Prior to his service as a District Judge, Judge Ward was a practicing trial attorney for 31 years, during which time he tried in excess of 250 cases.
-Judge Ward is now a partner at Ward and Smith Law Firm in Longview, Texas.
+Judge Ward now is of counsel for Ward, Smith & Hill, PLLC in Longview, Texas.
 His litigation practice focuses on patent and other complex commercial cases as well as mediation and arbitration.
 Judge Ward also conducts mock trials and markman hearings for clients in patent cases.

 Judge Ward is a graduate of Texas Tech University, where he received a Bachelor of Arts degree in Chemistry in 1964.
 He then went on to obtain his law degree from Baylor University in 1967.
 Judge Ward is licensed to practice law in Texas and is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the 5th Circuit, the U.S. Court of Appeals for the Federal Circuit, as well as the Eastern, Northern, Southern, and Western Districts of Texas.
 Judge Ward has completed the Mediation Workshop at Harvard Law School.
 In April 2013, he served on the faculty of the Patent Litigation Seminar presented by the Federal Judicial Center for U.S. District Judges.